Gabriel Obertan

-Gabriel Antoine Obertan (born 26 February 1989) is a French retired professional footballer who is currently an assistant coach for USL League One side Charlotte Independence.
+Gabriel Antoine Obertan (born 26 February 1989) is a French professional footballer who plays as a winger for USL League One side Charlotte Independence.

 A former attendee of the famous Clairefontaine academy, Obertan began his professional career playing for Bordeaux in France.
 He then joined Manchester United in July 2009 for an undisclosed fee, before signing for Newcastle United for another undisclosed fee in August 2011.
 Obertan was released by Newcastle in May 2016.

 Obertan represented his country at under-16, under-17, under-18, under-19 and under-21 level.